The Unbreaking of Miranda’s Heart

 Joan concerned asks the sister if she could cover for her while she quickly paid a visit to Miranda to see how she was doing and to raise her spirits.
 “Of course Joan!”
 The sister replies assuringly.
 ‘Take all the time you need.
 Sister Dorthy and I can handle things while You’re gone.
 Say hello!
 To the little one for me.

-“Nurse Joan, you know when it rains it doesn’t rain cats and dogs like most people say, I believe it rains angel’s tear drops, which they cry for all the lonely children like me, without a mommy or daddy, or a home to call their own.”
+“Nurse Joan, you know when it rains it doesn’t rain cats and dogs as most people say, I believe it rains angel’s teardrops, which they cry for all the lonely children like me, without a mommy or daddy, or a home to call their own.”
 Joan’s eyes cloud with tears, as she whispers a short prayer for Miranda, “God, please!
 Let her be okay.
 Take care of my little Miranda.”

 Joan thanks the woman who hands Joan her pass upstairs.
 She makes her way quickly to the elevator on her way to the second floor.
-On the second floor Joan arrives at the nurses station where a nurse attentively scans through patient’s charts.
+On the second floor, Joan arrives at the nurses’ station where a nurse attentively scans through the patient’s charts.
 Joan stands at the desk for several moments then clears her throat to grab the nurse’s attention.

 “Excuse me.”
 She responds, “I’m looking for a patient.
 Her name is Miranda Chung, I’m her nurse at St. John’s orphanage.”
-Without hesitation the nurse answers, “Oh!
+Without hesitation, the nurse answers, “Oh!
 Yes, Miranda, what a beautiful little girl.
-We were so concerned for her when she was admitted.
+We were so concerned about her when she was admitted.
 She was quite ill.
-Fortunately her fever has broken and she smiling beautifully today.
+Fortunately, her fever has broken and she smiling beautifully today.

 Joan questions, “Do the doctors know what the problem was?

 7 “Is that right?”
 Joan questions with a smile.
 “I’d like to see her what room is she in?”
 “Sure, she’s in room 211.
-Last time I checked on her on her she was awake and asking for pancakes, seems she loves pancackes, especially with strawberries.”
+Last time I checked on her she was awake and asking for pancakes, seems she loves pancakes, especially with strawberries.”